+The Illinois Condominium Property Act (765 Ill.
+Comp.
+Stat.
+605/1 through 605/35) governs COAs.
 The Illinois Common Interest Community Association Act (765 Ill.
 Comp.
 Stat.
-160/1-1 through 160/1-80) governs HOAs, though it is not very comprehensive compared to the Condominium Property Act.
+160/1-1 through 160/1-90) governs HOAs, although it’s not very comprehensive when compared to the Condominium Property Act.

-In Illinois, a COA is entitled to a lien if the condo owner fails or refuses to pay the common expenses or fines (765 Ill.
+In Illinois, a COA is entitled to a lien if the condo owner fails or refuses to pay the common expenses or fines.
+(765 Ill.
 Comp.
 Stat.
 605/9(g)(1)).

-State law, as well as the COA or HOA’s CC&Rs and bylaws, will generally set out the type of charges that may be included in the lien.
+State law, as well as the COA or HOA’s declaration and bylaws, generally set out the type of charges that may be included in the lien.

+HOAs.
 To find out which charges an Illinois HOA may include in its lien, check the association's governing documents.

 In Illinois, a COA lien is prior to all other liens, except for: